 If you need prenatal testing, your pregnancy care provider will schedule this for you.

-To provide the safest environment for expectant mothers, babies, visitors, and our staff, we have updated our support person guidelines to help expectant mothers know what to expect during their labor and delivery.
+To provide the safest environment for expectant parents, babies, visitors, and our staff, we have updated our support person guidelines to help expectant parents know what to expect during their labor and delivery.
 View additional support person guidelines.

 Your care provider will review all necessary labor precautions with you in the last month of your pregnancy.

 Hospital births provide the reassurance that emergent care is immediately available if you or your baby need additional care.
 Home births can have increased risks as the response to urgent needs, such as medical or surgical emergencies or resuscitation of your baby, can be delayed.

 If you have COVID-19 or symptoms of COVID-19, you will be asked to put on a mask when you arrive at the hospital, and you will be cared for in a private room.
 Your health care team will also wear protective equipment.

 COVID-19 will not change how you deliver your baby.
 Most women can have a vaginal birth, but a Cesarean birth can happen with any pregnancy.
 If you are planning to have a vaginal birth and you have a cough, you will be asked to wear a mask as much as you are able.

 If you have COVID-19 or symptoms of COVID-19, your baby is at risk of getting the virus after birth.
 At this time, it is unclear how COVID-19 affects babies.
 Because of this, the CDC, the American Academy of Pediatrics (AAP) and the Academy of Breastfeeding Medicine recommend taking steps to help prevent your baby from getting infected.

 While you are in the hospital, it’s recommended that you and your baby should be in separate rooms until you are no longer contagious.

 If you and your baby cannot be in separate rooms or you do not want this to happen, the recommendation is for you and your baby to “room-in”, this is also known as co-location.